-Mary serves on the Board of Overseers for the Aquinas House at Dartmouth College and the Board of Directors for Clinica Verde.
-She serves as a member of the Advisory Council of the Hoover Institute and as Fellow of the Dominican School of Philosophy and Theology at Berkeley.
+Mary is the President and CEO of the Nurturing Network, Aurea Estate Wines, Inc, and Semper Charitable Foundation.
+She serves on the Board of Overseers for the Aquinas House at Dartmouth College and the Board of Directors for FADICA and Clinica Verde in Nicaragua.
+She serves as a Fellow of the Dominican School of Philosophy and Theology at Berkeley.
 She has also served as a Chairman's Advisor for both the Journal of Business Strategy and the Strategic Planning Committee of the Conference Board.
 She was chosen by Cambridge Who's Who as Entrepreneur of the Year for the Not-For-Profit-Sector.

 Drawing upon her academic background and senior management experience in corporate America, Mary has helped to alleviate the loneliness and pain of mothers in crisis who otherwise lack the practical, emotional and financial means to support the life of their unborn children.
 Mary is untiring in her efforts to encourage others to place their values into action to build an "authentic and lasting culture of life...one choice at a time."